Licensing

 Sales + Service (Combined) License

-A combined license that includes both Sales and Service Cloud functionality.
-This is more cost-effective than purchasing both separately and is appropriate when users need both selling and case management capabilities.
+A combined license covering both Sales and Service Cloud functionality.
+More cost-effective than purchasing both separately when users need selling and case management capabilities.

 When to recommend combined